bttger/my-linux/README.md

 # my-linux

-I use this repository to keep track of the components and instructions of my desktop Linux system.
+I use this repository to keep track of the components and instructions that I used to set up my desktop Linux system.
 It's based on [Arch Linux](https://archlinux.org/) and uses the Gnome shell.
-The goal is to have a simple, secure system that only installs the bare minimum setup and leaves the choice of apps to the user.
-It even omits the GRUB bootloader which allows much faster decryption of the LUKS2 container and support of the new argon2id key derivation function.
+I like Arch-based distros like Endeavour OS but unfortunately they only support GRUB which doesn't support my LUKS configuration with argon2id.
+Also, probably the most important factor for this "project", setting it up all on your own teaches you about Linux, the boot process and the interplay between software.

 ## Features